noname390/BVE-Gensokyo-Railway/README.md

 4. Get the vehicle data from the train creator's website.Remember the local path of it,you will use it later.
 5. Notice:this route have a version using Nagoya Common.If you want to use this version,please download nagoya common from the following website:<br>
 http://moffbarrel.stars.ne.jp/Nagoya_Common.html<br>
-Then put it in the same local path of the code repository.(Warning:Don't put it into repository!)<br>
+Then put it in the empty folder "Nagoya_common" of the code repository.<br>
 6. Make sure the file paths in 103M.txt is correct.Then you can open the route in Bve trainsim and enjoy it.<br>
 Notice:Currently,the"no nagoya common"version is not fully"no nagoya common",we have to use some strutures in it.However,You can still operate the route without Nagokomo although some signs were missed.
 ## Route information